Warning: contains spoilers for Peaky Blinders season 5

-Peaky Blinders series 6 – The Geek Lowdown
+Peaky Blinders season 6 – The Geek Lowdown

-How many series are there?
-Five (and almost certainly two more on the way, though technically unconfirmed)
+How many seasons are there?
+Five (and one more on the way to end the story)

-Next series air date confirmed?
-Not yet, but 2021 at the earliest
+Next season air date confirmed?
+Not yet, but late 2021 at the earliest

 Where to watch?
 BBC One and Netflix

 Created by: Steven Knight.
-Read our series 5 interview with the creator here.
+Read our season 5 interview with the creator here.

-Peaky Blinders series 6 story: war between Tommy and Michael
+Peaky Blinders season 6 story: war between Tommy and Michael

-Peaky Blinders series 6 cast: Gina’s family and the Mitford sisters rumoured
+Peaky Blinders season 6 cast: Stephen Graham, Gina’s family and the Mitford sisters rumoured

 In conversation with BBC Sounds’ Obsessed With Peaky Blinders podcast, director Anthony Byrne promised that “Gina, and whoever her family are, will make themselves known” in series six.
 Gina’s uncles, based in Chicago, Boston and Long Island, run whisky and gin from Canada.
 Which real-life US gangster family might she belong to, and who might play them in the new series?

-They’re not the only new characters on the way.
+Gina’s family aren’t the only new characters on the way.
 On the podcast, Byrne also teased the arrival of “some people around [Oswald Mosley] and his world”.
 Might that mean society’s Mitford sisters, one of which – Diana – was Mosley’s second wife?
-Speaking to Den Of Geek in July 2019 about series five, creator Steven Knight said the Mitfords wouldn’t appear in the show “yet”, but indicated that he may introduce them further down the line.
+Speaking to Den Of Geek in July 2019 about season five, creator Steven Knight said the Mitfords wouldn’t appear in the show “yet”, but indicated that he may introduce them further down the line.

 Returning regulars include Cillian Murphy, Helen McCrory, Paul Anderson, Finn Cole, Sophie Rundle and Natasha O’Keeffe, though whether Kate Phillips will return as Arthur’s wife Linda is as-yet unknown.
-And with their characters’ stories far from finished, series five guest stars Sam Claflin and Anna Taylor-Joy will also be back.
+And with their characters’ stories far from finished, season five guest stars Sam Claflin and Anya Taylor-Joy will also be back.

-Peaky Blinders series 6 episodes: director Anthony Byrne to return
+Peaky Blinders season 6 episodes: director Anthony Byrne is back

-In an unprecedented move (they usually get a new director for each series), series five’s Anthony Byrne is returning to continue the story with season six.
-In September 2019, Byrne confirmed that he’d read three of Steven Knight’s six new scripts and that filming would begin in 2020.
-“It feels like part one of two,” said Byrne about series five, in the BBC Sounds video below.
+In an unprecedented move (they usually get a new director for each season), season five’s Anthony Byrne is returning to continue the story with season six.
+In September 2019, Byrne described season five as feeling “like part one of two,” in the BBC Sounds video below.

-As usual, Steven Knight has written all six episodes of the series.
+As usual, Steven Knight has written all six episodes of the season, that glorious madman.

-Peaky Blinders series 6 release date: 2021 at the earliest
+Peaky Blinders season 6 release date: late 2021 at the earliest

 There’s no set seasonal slot for Peaky Blinders, which has aired in summer, autumn and winter before, so all bets are off when it comes to the specific month.
 After that cliff-hanger ending though, it can’t come soon enough.